Terms and Conditions of BIA Fellowship, Small Grants and Exchange

 If research results in discoveries which have the potential for commercial exploitation, all relevant information with regard to the same must be disclosed to the BIA and any intellectual property rights (IPRs) which may arise as a result of the research and are capable of patent protection must be patented and protected in the appropriate manner.
 Sometimes the obligation to publish set out below in paragraph 11 may conflict with the need to protect IPRs.
 This is recognised by the BIA, and any conflict will be subject to liaison and agreement between the BIA and the Institution.
 In the normal course of events, if IPRs are to be patented, publication of the research findings should be delayed until adequate protection under the patent procedure has been obtained.

 The research and the results of the research may not be commercially exploited in any way without the prior written agreement of the BIA (which will include agreement concerning the ownership of all IPRs arising, and who will benefit from their exploitation).
 Such agreement would normally be granted, subject to such conditions as the BIA may decide (and the BIA's agreement may require prior agreement between the Institution and the BIA as to the sharing of the financial benefits arising from the exploitation).
+IPRs will normally be owned by the Institution and/or any project collaborators, subject to the agreement with BIA regarding revenue shares in the event of any commercial exploitation of such IP.
 The extent of the BIA's share in such an agreement would depend principally upon the level of its funding or other contribution to the costs of the research project overall.

 Neither may any individual nor the Institution enter into confidentiality agreements with any other party, where that party would place restrictions on the publication of, or obtain prior knowledge of, the research findings.